cometh-hq/keystore-contracts/README.md

-# Crosschain Lite keystore
+# Crosschain Slim keystore

-This repository implements a **Lite Keystore and cross-chain pull mechanism** for **Smart accounts** using **Merkle Patricia Trie (MPT) proofs** for ownership verification.
+This repository implements a **Slim Keystore and cross-chain pull mechanism** for **Smart accounts** using **Merkle Patricia Trie (MPT) proofs** for ownership verification.
 The flow allows an owner recorded on a Keystore contract on a parent chain (e.g., Ethereum) to control an account on a child chain (e.g., Arbitrum or Base) without requiring the owner to manage the child account state directly.

 ## 📖 General Overview